ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 A Consuming Mind is a master of a dangerous branch of psionics, born from the ability to sap energy from other creatures.
 This power can tear away thoughts, minds, and ultimately vitality for the psion’s own consumption.
 A feared branch of psionics, it is sometimes believed to be one of the primeval roots of all psionic power, as it can be found among mind-eating monsters and ancient psionic space whales... which might have other names in various settings.

 It has been refined by those that seek greater power either from ambition or desperation, and unlocks a terrible but effective path.
 One example of mortal creatures walking this path are the houses of dark elves, who developed their dark powers from their study of feral, vampiric, brain-eating monsters.
-## Pugilist<sup>UAH</sup>
+## Pugilist
 *Wherever they come from, pugilists live a rough and tumble life that leaves them full of determination and recklessness, either from overconfidence or desperation.
-In a fight, they can channel this strength of character to dig deep and fight off foes with greater strength of numbers, arms, or armor than anyone else would think possible.*
+In a fight, they can channel this strength of character to dig deep and fight off foes with greater strength of numbers, arms, or armor than anyone else would think possible.(**Source: The Ultimate Adventurer’s Handbook**)*

 *Pugilists unconsciously tap into their own inner strength in the form of moxie.
 This is not an esoteric or mystical energy that flows through the multiverse, but the result of determination forged over a lifetime of hardship with a never-say-die attitude.
 You can teach someone how to fight but you could never teach someone how to be a pugilist.
 The secret of mastering moxie doesn’t come from disciplined study or rigorous training, it comes from years of wanting and needing.*